elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 ## Notes

-You may need to refresh the [editor](/editor/) to see the effect of the filter.
+You may need to refresh the [editor](/editor/) to see the filter's effect.